ginobilinie/codeBook/README.md

 204. uniquePathsIII.cpp: go from start to end (obstacles cannot go), and all empty grids should be visited and only visited once.

+205. distributeCoins.cpp: we clean the tree down side to up side, and left side to right side.
+Actually, it is a postorder traverse.

 # old
 for fun, forever